matjez/Email-to-SMS/README.md

 # Email-to-SMS
- SMS notification about received email with twilio.
+ SMS notification about received email from specific address (with twilio).

  # Requirements
  - Python 3+